cboettig/ews-review/manuscript.md

 Non-Catastrophic Bifurcations without CSD
 -----------------------------------------

+Some bifurcations are much more mundane, involving neither catastrophic shifts or patterns of critical slowing down.

 **TODO: Anything here?
 Beyond a trivial change from positive to zero population**

 Catastrophic Regime Shifts without CSD
 --------------------------------------

+**TODO: Add a numeric reference connecting each section to a region of Figure 1**

 **TODO: More examples here?
 This is obvious in some ways, but showing ubiquity may be useful**